manish22m2110/ACA-Project/README.md

     <br />ID password obtain from the administrator
 2. Build Load Generator inside Ubuntu VM
     <br />Building hammerdb docker image and starting up the application --
-    1. xhost +local:* (To authorize display by host from the container)
-    2. docker build -t hdbimg .  (building image)
+    1. docker build -t hdbimg .  (building image)
 3. Start QSim VM
     <br />Instructions present on the desktop of Ubuntu VM
     <br />ID password present in the set up instructions doc present on the desktop of Ubuntu VM